AmpersandTarski/prototype/config/README.md

     * linux: /etc/hosts
   * restart browser and check if example.com redirect to your local machine
   * replace 'https://[server]' in config yaml with example.com

-### Notes
-* The OAuth module uses [curl](http://php.net/manual/en/book.curl.php) to get/request data from the identity providers.
-To verify the peer curl needs a file with root certificates, which is provided in the `/etc/ssl/certs/cacert.pem` file.
-Goto https://curl.haxx.se/docs/caextract.html to update the cacert.pem once in a while.
-During Docker build the latest version is downloaded automatically.
-You can also set another location for your cacert.pem file using the config `oauthlogin.cacertLocation`